department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/content-placement-criteria/research-findings-r1.md

 **3. Decisions were made at the page level, although there was some consideration to splittling content**
-- Although their worksheets didn't reference that as a decision, there were times members of the group considered how content could potentially be broken up between the benefit hub and R&S.
+- Although their worksheets didn't reference it as a decision, some individuals considered how content could potentially be broken up between the benefit hub and R&S.
   - _"You could take out the question "What's an Agent Orange exam, and how do I request one?" and move that to Resources and support since it's not a requirement for the Veteran to receive disability benefits."
-- Headings were used in determining the focus of the page
-- Existing knowledge and biases of what is a benefit and where benefit content should be placed played a part in decisions

 **4. Accuracy of decisions...What was the expected result for these??**
 - Three of the 5 pages evaluated had full agreement for benefit hub placement: clothing allowance, PTSD and Camp Lejeune water contamination